 Chinese Rare Books & Special Collections

 Most of the rare books and special collections at Starr East Asian Library are Chinese-language rare books and other special materials.
 Chinese rare books and special collections at the library include family histories, local histories, individual collected (literary) works, oracle bones, legal histories, and Collection of China's spring 1989 democracy movement, among many others.
+Materials and documents on Qing and modern China accounts for a very significant portion of the collections.
 A great number of materials are unique items held nowhere but at Columbia.

 The Starr East Asian Library's Chinese-language rare books and most of special materials can be found by searching CLIO and preferable to many users, Worldcat, which at least satisfactorily accommodates Chinese traditional or simplified characters.

 Most of Chinese rare books, particularly those over 1,000 titles cataloged through the Chinese Rare Books Project, can also be found at Chinese Ancient Books Union Catalog 中文古籍聯合目錄 by choosing Columbia East Asian Library 哥倫比亞大學東亞圖書館 in the last field of Holding Library 原書館藏地.

 The Rare Book and Manuscript Library also has a substantial collection of Chinese rare books and large collections of China related archival and special materials.
 Particularly it holds print leaves of the Song Dynasty (960-1279), namely Ling ji duan bi 《零璣斷璧》, a collection of 12-title print samples.

 Other libraries at Columbia such as Burke Library at Union Theological Seminary and Gottesman Libraries at Teachers College also hold valuable collections of China-related special materials.
 In particular, the China papers of Missionary Research Library Archives in Burke Library includes many dozens of personal and organizational papers related to China mission.